safar-india-org/safar-website/content/what-we-do/accountability-and-digital-technology.md

 keywords = [""]
 +++

 Digital technology is far from neutral.
-It is embedded in and continually generates structures of power that disproportionately impact the most vulnerable groups.
+It is embedded in and generates its own structures of power.
 While the scope to expand public accountability through digital technology is vast, accessibility is still an urgent issue.
-Our work is concerned with how to integrate and ground digital technology in the lived realities of those for whom it is most out of reach.
+We want to integrate and ground digital technology in the lived realities of those for whom it is most out of reach.
+To start with, this means demystifying complex government data sets and making it available to ordinary people in digestible formats that enables action and access.

 #### Jan Soochna Portal